timescale/docs/timescaledb/tutorials/analyze-nft-data/analyzing-nft-transactions.md

 For this query, you take advantage of the pre-calculated data about collections stored in the `collections_daily` continuous aggregate.
-You also perform an `INNER JOIN` on both the collections and assets relational tables to find the collection name in human readable form, represented by the `slug`.
+You also perform an `INNER JOIN` on the collections relational table to find the
+collection name in human readable form, represented by the `slug`.

 Querying from continuous aggregates is faster and allows you to write shorter,